Loading...

 I wonder if you had similar or different character traits and notes.

-Provided you've got evidence from the text to back up your answers, they'll be great.
+Provided you've got evidence in the text to back up your answers, that will be great.

 Connections are ways in which you connect personally with a text.